vibbits/training-material/topics/data-management-plans/tutorials/share-reuse/tutorial.md

   Repositories differ in their cost model, some allow free deposits up to a certain amount of storage
 - What is the physical storage location of data?
   The location of your data determines under which data protection law it falls.
 Some repositories store data in the US and others in the EU.
-- What is the default license?
+- What is the default licence?
-  Some repositories allow for open or restricted access, or you can specify which license for use you want for your data.
+  Some repositories allow for open or restricted access, or you can specify which licence for use you want for your data.
   You can use this [repository selection tool](https://www.uu.nl/en/research/research-data-management/tools-services/tools-for-storing-and-managing-data/decision-aid-data-repositories) to help you select a suitable repository.

 ### Registry of Research Data Repositories